RaphaelZH/Study_Notes_and_Programming_Exercises_for_English-Language_Computer_Books_EN/1. Study Notes/1. Model-Driven Software Engineering in Practice (Second Edition)/Model-Driven Software Engineering in Practice (Second Edition).md

 >
 > * Defining a language without specifying semantics leads to incorrect usage and misunderstandings.
 >
-> * Modeling languages describe the real world at a specific level of abstraction.
-Their semantics, which defines the meaning of concepts, can be denotational (using mathematical expressions), operational (through an interpreter), or translational (mapping to another language).
+> * Modeling languages describe the real world at a specific abstraction level.
+Their semantics details this, enabling correct language usage, which can be denotational (using mathematical expressions), operational (through an interpreter), or translational (mapping to another language).

 ---